 Long-term Care Quality

-This facility was awarded its next best category score in the area of long-term care.
-We gave this nursing home a C in this area, which is a reasonably acceptable grade.
-In a long-term care environment, the facility's primary objective is to keep patients as healthy and safe as possible.
-This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
-On top of assessing the quantity of care provided by aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
-This facility vaccinated 99.53271 percent of its patients.
-Finally, this place was also able to limit hospitalizations.
-It had only 0.02 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+The next category we analyzed was long-term care.
+This facility was awarded a C for this category.
+In a long-term care environment, the primary objective is to keep patients as healthy and safe as possible.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
+Once we assessed the amount of care provided by nurses and other staff, we next considered the facility's vaccination record.
+We were pleased to discover that this nursing home vaccinated 96.1039 percent of its residents against pneumonia.
+This place also excelled at keeping its residents out of the hospital.
+It had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.

 Rating Over Time